ecovillage/wp_event/README.md

     - checking for existence of Posts with specific uuid metadata-key (and value)
     - returning wordpress data for given post (but **not** as an instance of EventPost!)
     It thus has multiple responsabilities that are not yet nicely separated or united.
+    It is a **module** though, so we do not deal with objects in the typical sense on that layer (in contrast to ActiveRecord pattern).
   - a command line interface for creation and listing (in `exe/wp_event`)
   - the json representation, consumed in `exe/sync_events`, created in `exe/legacy/pull_events`
   - a legacy representation in `couch_event`